Frequently Asked Questions

 Is there any obligation if I get an offer?

-No. Getting a cash offer is completely free with no obligation.
-You can compare our offer to listing with an agent, think it over, and decide what's best for you.
-No pressure, no strings attached.
+No. Asking for a cash offer does not require you to sign.
+You can compare our offer to listing with an agent, think it over, and decide what fits your situation.
+We put the terms in writing before you decide.

 How do cash home buyers evaluate my property before buying?

-We evaluate properties by: 1) Market analysis—we look at recent comparable sales in your specific area to determine current market value.
-2) Property walkthrough—we assess the condition, needed repairs, and any issues (structural, code violations, etc.).
-3) Repair cost estimation—as a licensed General Contractor, Max knows the real cost of repairs, not guesses.
-4) Market factors—we consider local market conditions, holding costs, and time to sell.
-5) Title review—we check for liens, back taxes, or title issues.
-We do our due diligence upfront so our offers are solid—we don't lowball you and renegotiate later.
-We'll explain exactly how we arrived at the number.
+We evaluate properties by: 1) Market analysis, we look at recent comparable sales in your specific area to determine current market value.
+2) Property walkthrough, we assess the condition, needed repairs, and any issues (structural, code violations, etc.).
+3) Repair cost estimation, as a licensed General Contractor, Max knows the real cost of repairs, not guesses.
+4) Market factors, we consider local market conditions, holding costs, and time to sell.
+5) Title review, we check for liens, back taxes, or title issues.
+We try to document the assumptions up front so the offer is easier to compare.
+We explain the comps, repair assumptions, title issues, and seller costs that affect the number.

 What is the process to sell my house quickly to a cash buyer?

-Our process is simple: Step 1: Contact us—fill out our form or call (561) 258-9405.
+Our process is simple: Step 1: Contact us, fill out our form or call (561) 258-9405.
 Tell us about your property (address, condition, situation).
-Step 2: Property walkthrough—we meet you at the property (in person or virtual) for a quick walkthrough.
+Step 2: Property walkthrough, we meet you at the property (in person or virtual) for a quick walkthrough.
 We assess condition and needed repairs.
-Step 3: Get your offer—we present a fair, written cash offer with no obligation.
-Step 4: Review and decide—take your time, compare to other options, ask questions.
-Step 5: Close on your schedule—if you accept, we close in 7-60 days based on your timeline.
-That's it—no showings, no repairs, no waiting months for a buyer.
-The entire process from contact to closing can be as fast as 7 days if needed.
+Step 3: Get your offer, we present a written cash offer with clear next steps.
+Step 4: Review and decide, take your time, compare to other options, ask questions.
+Step 5: Close on your schedule, if you accept, we set the closing timeline after title, payoff, access, and seller documents are ready.
+That's it, no public showings, no pre-sale repair work, and a clear closing plan after title and payoff review.
+The actual closing timeline depends on title, payoff, and seller timing.
+Read the full breakdown of how cash home buyers work.

 How do instant home buying companies work?